Celebrating a year of getting gamers into work

 Recruiting ambitious gamers

 More and more gamers will tell you their dream would be to work in the development of new titles and franchises like Tomb Raider, Grand Theft Auto or FINAL FANTASY.
-In fact, during the COVID years, gaming reached an all-time high so it’s no surprise coaches in the UK’s Jobcentres say it’s a theme they’re hearing more and more about.

-The bootcamps have quickly become a resource for Jobcentre work coaches who can refer keen gamers, giving them the chance to develop their talents outside of their online or screen world, using their passion as a route to get back into work.
+The Bootcamps have quickly become a resource for Jobcentre work coaches who can refer keen gamers, giving them the chance to develop their talents outside of their online or screen world, using their passion as a route to get back into work.

 What do students learn?